StackVista/stackstate-docs/setup/upgrading.md

 ## Create a backup

 Before upgrading StackState it is recommended to backup your configuration and topology data.

+{% tabs %}
+{% tab title="Kubernetes" %}
+See [Kubernetes - backup and restore](kubernetes-install/backup.md) for more information.
+{% endtab %}

+{% tab title="Linux" %}
-See [Backup and Restore](backup_restore/) for more information.
+See [Linux - backup and restore](backup_restore/) for more information.
+{% endtab %}
+{% endtabs %}

 {% hint style="info" %}
+Note that it will not be possible to restore the backup on the upgraded version of StackState.
 The StackState backup can only be restored in the StackState and StackPack versions prior to the upgrade.
 {% endhint %}